 The Devastating Consequences

 Iago's machinations have devastating consequences for everyone involved.
-Othello, consumed by jealousy, murders his innocent wife, Desdemona, and then takes his own life in remorse.
+Even so, othello, consumed by jealousy, murders his innocent wife, Desdemona, and then takes his own life in remorse.
 Desdemona, falsely accused and unjustly killed, becomes a tragic victim of Iago's evil.
 Cassio loses his reputation and is wounded in a brawl orchestrated by Iago.
 Even Emilia, Iago's wife, ultimately pays the price for her complicity in his schemes, revealing his treachery and losing her own life as a result.
 The play ends with a sense of utter desolation, a testament to the destructive power of Iago's manipulative actions.

 Other Contributing Factors to the Tragedy